iibluearth/azure-on-prem-ad/README.md

 <p>
 Step 8:

-- Inside the "_ADMINS" OU, create a new user named "Jane Doe" with the username "jane_admin" and password "Labpassword1".
+- Inside the "_ADMINS" (OU), create a new user named "Jane Doe" with the username "jane_admin" and password "Labpassword1".
 </p>
 <br />